Community Conservation Fellow

 - Lead restoration activities around the center and nearby project sites.

-- With the help of Public Program Manager, co-lead youth component at Audubon’s annual Advocacy Day.
+- With the help of the Public Programs Manager, co-lead youth component at Audubon’s annual Advocacy Day.

-- Present interactive workshop and demonstration as needed for Center special events and Youth programming
+- Present interactive workshops and demonstrations as needed for Center special events and Youth programming.

 - Inventory and maintain garden tools and other equipment.